514sh/lotto/README.md

 pip install -r requirements.txt
 ```
 ## Configuration
-Before running the application, make sure to set the BASE_DIR variable in the .env file.
+Before running the application, make sure to set the BASE_DIR and USER_DATA_DIR variable in the .env file.

 ## Building and Running
 To build and run the application, follow these steps: